tavinathanson/taviblock/README.md

 sudo python3 ~/drive/repos/taviblock_ws/taviblock/cli/pf_agent.py
 ```

-#### Optional: Configure a Launch Agent for the PF Agent
+#### Optional: Configure a Launch Daemon for the PF Agent
-To run the PF agent automatically on startup, you can use a Launch Agent (user-level) or a Launch Daemon (system-level).
-If you choose the Launch Agent option, create the plist file at:
+To run the PF agent automatically on startup, use a Launch Daemon.
+Directly create the plist file at: `/Library/LaunchDaemons/com.tavinathanson.taviblock_pf.plist`
-  ~/Library/LaunchAgents/com.tavinathanson.taviblock_pf.plist
 with the following content:

 ```xml